 - 1. Helicopter OSAP, ARA, and HEDA operations to offshore platforms/helidecks are classified as instrument operations. - 2.
 The OpSpecs or LOAs usually contain conditional authorizations that apply to individual operators.
-The CHDO approves operations for their operators.
-All other operators submit requests directly to the appropriate Flight Standards office having jurisdiction over the area of intended operation for approval.
+The responsible Flight Standards office approves operations for their operators.
+All other operators submit requests directly to the Flight Standards office having jurisdiction over the area of intended operation for approval.